Combining Evidence Across Filtrations: Calibrating and adjusting anytime-valid evidence

 In Figure~\ref{fig:adjusters}, we plot four admissible adjusters (in logarithmic scale): $\adjf_{\mathsf{mix}}$, $\adjf_{\mathsf{KV}}$, $\adjf_{\mathsf{sqrt}}$, and $\adjf_\kappa$ for $\kappa = 1/2$.
 While all of these adjusters are admissible, it is apparent some grow substantially faster than others: $\adjf_{\mathsf{mix}}$ and $\adjf_{\mathsf{KV}}$ grow linearly in $\e$, up to logarithmic factors, and thus they eventually dominate the other three variants, which only grow sublinearly in $\e$. $\adjf_{\mathsf{mix}}$ and $\adjf_{\mathsf{KV}}$ are close to each other, although $\adjf_{\mathsf{mix}}$ dominates $\adjf_{\mathsf{KV}}$ for $\e \geq 4.40$.
 Thus, we use the mixture adjuster $\adjf_{\mathsf{mix}}$ as a default.
 In Section~\ref{sec:adjusters_zero}, we discuss another variant due to~\citet{shafer2011test} that grows faster than $\adjf_{\mathsf{mix}}$ by a constant factor by completely zeroing out small values of $\e$.

-Note that, even when we use $\adjf_{\mathsf{mix}}$, we pay a logarithmic ``price'' relative to the original e-process.
+We remark that, even when we use $\adjf_{\mathsf{mix}}$, we pay a logarithmic ``price'' relative to the original e-process.
 Nevertheless, for any admissible adjuster $\adjf$, we must have $\lim_{\e \to \infty} \adjf(\e) = \infty$, implying that the adjusted version of a powerful e-process is still powerful.